juliansgottfried/Dengue/README.md

 On the cluster:

 In your scratch home directory, run "git clone https://github.com/juliansgottfried/Dengue.git".
-Renv should activate itself automatically.
-Run "bash set_up.sh".
-You will be asked for your email, and you may be asked to grant permission for some action.
+Run "bash Dengue/set_up.sh".
+You will be asked for your email, and you may be prompted by renv.

 Next, on your computer: